Cannabis decarboxylation explained

 The second most important factor in decarboxylation is time.
-In the event of smoking a joint and using a vaporizer, the chemical transformation takes place very quickly and at higher temperatures.
+In the event of smoking a joint and using a dry herb vaporizer, the chemical transformation takes place very quickly and at higher temperatures.
 Cured cannabis requires at least 45 minutes to decarb, depending on your chosen decarboxylation method.

 Although this is obviously still effective, it does not compare to the fuller concentration of cannabinoids which result from decarbing at a slightly lower temperature for a longer period of time.
 This is another reason why edibles seem more potent than other forms of cannabis.

 No one wants to waste their precious herbs - especially if you’ve spent months carefully growing and curing your own crops.
 As complicated it seems, now that you understand the basics of decarbing cannabis it can be easy to do at home.

 There is no specific method for decarbing cannabis.
 Unfortunately, there is a lot of contradicting information available on the internet, and it can be difficult to tell which way is best to go about it.

 Depending on what tools and utensils you have available, you’ll be able to choose different decarboxylation methods.
 The most basic components you’ll need for decarboxylation are:

 Something to cover or hold the herbs